 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Electricity is used to power resources in the slaughter house [X] Button 2: Pesticides are put on cow feed to stop it being damaged by pests.
-Button 3: Farm vehicles are used to farm fields
+Button 1: Electricity is used to power the slaughter house [X] Button 2: Pesticides are put on cow feed to stop it being damaged by pests.
+Button 3: Vehicles are used on the farm.

 Slide 8